commutatus/awesome/domains/engineering/secure/auto_db_backup.md

 	    --databases="postgresql" --storages="s3"  \
 	    --encryptor="gpg" --compressor="gzip" --notifiers="slack"`

 	Refer [this page](https://backup.github.io/backup/v4/generator/) for a detailed overview about the types of customizations available.
 You can omit any configuration that you don't need here on the command above.
+This will create a `/Users/<username>/Backup` directory by default.
+The config file can be found at `/Users/<username>/Backup/models/<you-model-name>.rb`

 	```ruby